Peter Jackson: The Lord of the Rings

 Jackson won the rights to film Tolkien's epic in 1997 after meeting with producer Saul Zaentz.
-Originally working with Miramax Films towards a two-film production, Jackson was later pressured to render the story as a single film, and finally overcame a tight deadline by making a last-minute deal with New Line, who were keen on a trilogy.
+Originally working with Miramax Films towards a two-film production, Jackson was later pressured to render the story as a single film, and finally overcame a tight deadline by making a last-minute deal with New Line, which was keen on a trilogy.

-Principal photography stretched from 11 October 1999 to 22 December 2000 with extensive location filming across New Zealand.
+Principal photography extended from 11 October 1999 to 22 December 2000 with extensive location filming across New Zealand.
 With the benefit of extended post-production and extra periods of shooting before each film's release, the series met with huge success and sent Jackson's popularity soaring.
-The Return of the King itself met with huge critical acclaim, winning all eleven Oscars it was nominated for, including Best Picture and Best Director.
+The Return of the King received huge critical acclaim, winning all eleven Academy Awards it was nominated for, including Best Picture and Best Director.
 The film was the first of the fantasy film genre to win the award for Best Picture and was the second sequel to win Best Picture (the first being The Godfather Part II).
 Jackson's mother, Joan, died three days before the release of the first movie in the trilogy, The Fellowship of the Ring.
 There was a special showing of the film after her funeral.